WanjaNjunge/opencart/e2e-testing/README.md

 Each main test file has two associated files:

 ### Locator file
 Named to match the associated test file.
-Most elements on the platform have custom attributes added to them in the format `data-qa="element_name"`
-This is then declared in the locators file and referred to from the test files.
 Locators folder has files that have custom element selectors.
 Locator files sit here.

 ### Functions file